 In earlier releases, optional updates happen automatically, but starting with version 2004, May 2020 Update, the Settings app is getting a new section that allows you to view and decide which updates to install manually.

 To download and install optional updates, use these steps:

 Click on Windows Update.

-Click the View optional update link (if available).
+Click the View optional updates option (if available).

 Expand the update category.
 For example, Driver updates.

-Check the optional update that you want to download.
+Check the optional update you want to download.